 Alliteration is derived from Latin’s “Latira”meaning,“letters of alphabet”.
 It is a writing style in which a number of words, having the same first consonant sound, occur close together in a series.

-Titles are you first opportunity to capture your reader’s attention.
+Titles are your first opportunity to capture your reader’s attention.
 Alliteration in your title is an excellent way to add interest.
 Still, titles pose a challenge; some writers have a title in mind and then create the article, and others wait until the article is finished to determine if the title reflects the contents.
-Either way, a title is key to getting readers initially engaged and interested.
+Either way, a title is the first opportunity for getting readers initially engaged and interested.

 Using alliteration is a quick way to engage your readers, meaning that they actually might make it to the end of your article.
 Toby Fulwiler and Alan R. Hayakawa, writing in The Blair Handbook, list the following as ways to hone in on your title.

 - Use one strong short phrase from your article